vishal-bihani/paxos-suburbs-council-election/README.md

 3. Paxos implementation should work when all them members have various `PROFILES` and few `CANDIDATES` stops or disconnects after `PREPARE` phase
 4. Few things to observe in logs to confirm that algorithm works:

-   5. All the nodes must have same state (eventually after some delay due to different response times)
+   a.
+All the nodes must have same state (eventually after some delay due to different response times)

-   6. All the `PREPARE`, `PROMISE`, `REJECT`, `ACCEPT`, `ACCEPTED` phases are properly logged from which node to which node.
+   b.
+All the `PREPARE`, `PREPROMISE,` `PROMISE`, `REJECT`, `ACCEPT`, `PREACCEPTED`, `ACCEPTED` phases are properly logged from which node to which node.

-   7. Nodes with `LATE` response times eventually becomes consistent with other members
+   c.
+Nodes with `LATE` response times eventually becomes consistent with other members

-8. All the methods in the code is documented for better understanding of the flow
+5. All the methods in the code is documented for better understanding of the flow
-9. Paxos algorithm works with `N` number of nodes with all the 4 response time categories
+6. Paxos algorithm works with `N` number of nodes with all the 4 response time categories
+7. Fast Byzantine Paxos implementation that works when members lie, collude, or intentionally do not participate in some voting queries but participate in others

+   a.
+Confirmation regarding working of Byzantine algorithm can be made by observing logs.

+   b.
+As per the algorithm, to handle `M` byzantine faults you need to have minimum of 5M+1 nodes.

+   c.
+If a malicious candidate lies, it won't be taken into consideration as majority is achieved by correct nodes.

+   d.
+If a malicious candidate does not participate does not participate, consensus will still be achieved as no. of correct nodes are in majority.

+   e. `PREPROMISE` and `PREACCEPT` messages are used to majority votes on the intention of the proposer, so if the malicious node tries to corrupt the state, it can't because the majority will never be achieved.

    >       Important node: All the nodes send `heartbeats` to each other.
 For keeping logs clean only
    >       `info` logs are displayed.
 To view the `heartbeats` please change the log level from `trace`
    >       to `info` in the source code.